wenjing-fang/MLOps_group/README.md

 ## project_code
 This folder contrains all principle code for machine learning modeling.
 It also serves as a module that could be imported by other scripts

+## FastApi
+This folder contains a api basically using fastapi and univorn to create a api that offers two choice: list and predict.
+For list, the method is "get" and for predict the method is "get" and "post".

 ## streamlit
 A user-friendly streamlit-based app to interact with the models.
 To launch the app, run:
 ``` streamlit run streamlit/app.py ```